s-ilent/scss/README.md

 ## Features include:
 * **Customisable lighting**

-  The shadow tone system allows for true anime-style material shade colouring and light bias.
+  The shadow tone system allows for true anime-style material shade colouring and light bias.<br>
-  Use the Crosstone system and define multiple shadow tones with ramp parameters, or provide your own light ramp texture!
+  Use the Crosstone system and define multiple shadow tones with ramp parameters, or provide your own light ramp texture!<br>
   All integrated with Unity's lighting system!

 * **NPR**

   SCSS contains a unique matcap system.
-You can combine multiple blend modes and multiple matcaps.
-They can be anchored in world or tangent space, stopping them from shifting with head movement in VR.
+You can combine multiple blend modes and multiple matcaps. <br>
+  They can be anchored in world or tangent space, stopping them from shifting with head movement in VR. <br>
-  Customisable ambient and emissive rim lights are also provided for highlight effects.
+  Customisable ambient and emissive rim lights are also provided for highlight effects. <br>
   Cel-shaded specular gives you a stylised shiny highlight.

 * **PBR**

-  Contains metalness and gloss functionality accurate to Unity's Standard shader.
-You can combine a cel-shaded material with realistic metal and gloss using the same parameters as Standard.
+  Contains metalness and gloss functionality accurate to Unity's Standard shader. <br>
+  You can combine a cel-shaded material with realistic metal and gloss using the same parameters as Standard.<br>
-  Detail maps are supported, allowing you to give materials a close-up fine texture.
+  Detail maps are supported, allowing you to give materials a close-up fine texture. <br>
   You can also use the secondary UV channel to add isolated details through decals.

 * **Outlines and control**